Q: What is Amazon Glue?

 Q: Can I bring my own code?

 Yes.
-You can write your own code using AWS Glue’s ETL library, or write your own Scala or Python code and upload it to a Glue ETL job.
+You can write your own code using Amazon Glue’s ETL library, or write your own Scala or Python code and upload it to a Glue ETL job.
 For more details, please check our documentation here.

 Q: How can I develop my ETL code using my own IDE?

 You can create and connect to development endpoints that offer ways to connect your notebooks and IDEs.

 Q: How can I build end-to-end ETL workflow using multiple jobs in Amazon Glue?